tbake0155/gitnotes/README.md

 This project is a Chrome browser extension that allows a user to add comments to a github project without cluttering the code with inline comments.

 In order to use the plug-in a user must create an attributes file in the root of the repository for their project.
 The attributes file should be named "gitnotes.json" and is a hidden file.
-The file is a text file in tsv format.
-Entries in the attributes file should be as follows:
+The file is a text file in UTF8 format.
+Entries in the attributes file should be entered one at a time as follows:

-    local/path/to/file1  KEY1 VALUE
-    local/path/to/file1  KEY2 VALUE
-    local/path/to/file2  KEY1 VALUE

-Each line contains a new entry.
-The parameters for an entry should be tab delimited.

-KEY is a string of text to match in the code.
-VALUE is a string of text to display in a popup box when the user hovers of the KEY string in the document.
+/#ENTRY#
+FILENAME
+CODE
+DOCUMENTATION
+MEDIA

+Where
+    FILENAME is the name of the currently browsed code file CODE is a string matching the code to be documented DOCUMENTATION is a string that will be displayed in a tooltip MEDIA is a html rerference (local or external) to media (optional*)

+If no MEDIA html reference is to be provided, it is necessary to include a /# symbol in place of the html reference.